Skip to main content

 Copper contributes to normal function of the immune system.

-Copper contributes to protection of cells from oxidative stress.
+Copper contributes to the protection of cells from oxidative stress.

-A source of copper contains at least 15% of the significant amount 1 mg copper per day.
+A copper source contains at least 15% of the significant amount 1 mg copper per day.

 Lactase

-For individuals who have difficulty digesting lactose, lactase improves lactose digestion.
+In persons who have problems digesting lactose, lactase improves lactose digestion.

-Applies to food supplements providing at least 4,500 FCC units, together with the recommendation to consume with each lactose‑containing meal.
+Applies to food supplements with a minimum content of 4,500 FCC units (Food Chemicals Codex) in connection with the recommendation to consumers to take with each lactose-containing meal.

-Lactose tolerance varies; those affected should seek advice regarding the role of this substance in their diet.
+There are differences in lactose tolerance and those affected should seek advice regarding the function of lactase in their diet.

 Lactulose

-Lactulose contributes to an acceleration of intestinal transit.
+Lactulose contributes to the acceleration of intestinal transit.

-The beneficial effect is obtained with a single 10 g daily intake.
+The positive effect occurs with a single intake of 10 g lactulose per day.

 Linoleic acid